 For potentiometer type of an encoder, the connection is simple: just connect 3.3V and GND terminals to its side outputs, and connect the central output to any of A1..A3 inputs.
-For any other type, connect power according to manufacturer's specifications, and its analog output to A1..A3.
+For other type with analog output, connect power according to manufacturer's specifications, and its analog output to A1..A3.
 Note that supported voltage range is 0..3.3V.
-Do not use the encoder that exceed this range on its output!
+Do not use encoders that exceed this range on its output!